Books I've Read in 2025

 Geoffrey Engelstein

-A brilliant exploration of game-design psychology and how achievements motivate behaviour.
-I liked how actionable and clear the examples were.
-Highly recommended for designers, product thinkers, or anyone interested in systems of motivation.
+A sharp exploration of motivation psychology and how achievement systems shape behaviour.
+Actionable and clear, with examples that translate directly to product design and onboarding flows.
+Recommended for designers, product thinkers, or anyone interested in systems of motivation.

 Elon Musk